mratsim/weave/picasso/picasso_RFC.md

 The Nim destructors and new runtime were introduced to provide a GC-less path forward for Nim libraries and applications where it made sense.
-One of their explicit use case is making threading easier.
+One of their explicit use cases is making threading easier.

 ## RFC goals